 Additional items included in Total Employer Pension Expense in the Schedules of Pension Amounts by Employer are the current period amortized portions of deferred outflows and/or inflows of resources related to changes in employers' proportionate share of the collective NPL and differences between actual employer contributions and proportionate share of total plan employer contributions.
 These two deferrals are specific to cost-sharing multiple-employer defined benefit pension plans as discussed in paragraphs 54 and 55 of GASB 68.

 Deferred Outflows of Resources and Deferred Inflows of Resources

-The following schedules reflect the amortization of collective deferred outflows/(inflows) of resources related to pensions outstanding as of June 30, 2017.
+The schedules beginning on the following page reflect the amortization of collective deferred outflows/(inflows) of resources related to pensions outstanding as of June 30, 2018.